 As a kid, I loved the skylight in my room for one huge, glowing reason: I could lie on the edge of my bed and fall asleep in the moonlight, all cozy in my PJs.
-I felt like the luckiest little girl in the world to bask in the cool light of the moon.
+I felt like the luckiest little girl in the world to be able to bask in the cool light of the moon.

 But not everyone takes that view.
 Many people say a full moon keeps them awake or prevents them from achieving deeper sleep.
-A recent research paper in the journal Current Biology backs them up.
+A research paper in the journal Current Biology backs them up.
 In a small study of 33 people, researchers found that the phase of the moon does affect sleep.

 For three and half days, the subjects of the study, ages 20 to 74, were ensconced in a lab, where their hormone levels and sleep patterns were tracked.

 "We found that around full moon, electroencephalogram (EEG) delta activity during NREM sleep, an indicator of deep sleep, decreased by 30%, time to fall asleep increased by 5 min, and EEG-assessed total sleep duration was reduced by 20 min.
 These changes were associated with a decrease in subjective sleep quality and diminished endogenous melatonin levels," the study authors wrote.

 Knowing that bright streetlights can keep people awake, we might guess that a full moon would have a similar effect.
 But the most interesting part of the study may be that sleep disturbances linked to the moon's phases seem to have nothing to do with the moon's light.

 In fact, during the study, the moon's brightness wasn't a factor at all.
 The test subjects spent their time in a room without windows, and didn't even know that the data collected would have anything to do with the moon phases.
 (That way, personal perceptions or beliefs about the moon's influence on their sleep could be minimized.)